 - There was the girl who I’d done lunch with a few times… she was the religious sort, and I knew that if there was to be any chance, I’d have to at least make the effort to see her church (this was pre-atheism, natch).
 So one Sunday morning I went… to be confronted with the most over-the-top fire-and-brimstone speaking-in-tongues revivalist church I never wanted to see.
 I think any chance of a relationship ended when she saw the look of horror frozen on my face… (this may have been the point where I did start to embrace atheism, although I claimed to be an agnostic until the last few years)

-I mentioned the bowling center in passing.
+I mentioned the bowling center, the long-since closed Sterling Bowl, in passing.
 It’s where I really learned that I don’t do well in large-group environments.
 I had gotten friendly, I thought, with a group of employees at the place… we’d hang out, do those late-night bowling events (you know, colored-pin cash games, “disco bowling”, and all)… and I thought I’d finally found a comfort zone.
 Then one night, we had plans to go to another bowling center a short drive away… but they let me know that plans had fallen apart.
 I liked the “other” lanes, and knew some of the people there, so I went over anyway — to find my “friends” at the bar.
 Yeah.
 Plans hadn’t fallen apart.
 They just assumed I wouldn’t show up if I thought they weren’t going.
 Oops.
 Joke’s on me.
 Ha ha.

 This was the bowling center job where I basically announced my resignation by throwing a softball-sized “keychain” at the manager’s head.
 This was also the bowling center where I snapped at being taunted by another bowler by throwing a bowling ball at him.
 Overhand.
 I was a tempermental late-teen/early-twentysomething.